importwp/importwp/readme.txt

 * Create importer templates to map data to users, taxonomies, and post / custom post types.
 * Built in User, Taxonomy, Post and Page templates.

-JC Importer is a base for importing files into wordpress which can be extended upon to create custom templates and parsers specific to your needs, for more details [view the documentation](http://jamescollings.co.uk/docs/v1/jc-importer/).
+ImportWP is a base for importing files into wordpress which can be extended upon to create custom templates and parsers specific to your needs, for more details [view the documentation](https://www.importwp.com/documentation/).

 = Available Addons =